yuxuanxc/tp/docs/DeveloperGuide.md

 **Aspect: Whether to make start and end date compulsory**

-* **Alternative 1 (Current choice):** Making start and end date compulsory.
+* **Alternative 1 (Current choice):** Making start and end dates compulsory.
-  * Pros: Easier to implement, organise `ItineraryAttraction`s, and check if a day falls within the date range.
+  * Pros: Easier to implement and organise `ItineraryAttraction`s.
   * Cons: Less flexible for users who do not want to add dates or are unsure of the dates yet.

-* **Alternative 2:** Making start and end date optional.
+* **Alternative 2:** Making start and end dates optional.
   * Pros: More flexible for users who do not want to add dates or are unsure of the dates yet.
   * Cons: Requires more functionality to handle adding and deleting the dates.
 For example, both dates must be either present or absent,

-Reason for choosing Alternative 1:
+Reason for choosing Alternative 1: Start date and end date must come in pairs.
+Users accidentally adding or deleting only one of the dates might be frustrated by repeated error messages.
+Also, we would need to implement additional functionalities to handle how to add attractions with and without dates.
+For example, we would probably have to handle users adding itinerary attractions with specified days to itineraries without a date range, and determine different ways to store and display itinerary attractions for itineraries without dates.
+Therefore, we decided to go with the first alternative for a simplified process.

 ### 4.6 Edit Itinerary Feature (Might need discuss numbering again)